Get A Closer Look at the La Crosse S88907

 This model from La Crosse includes indoor & outdoor thermometers and a barometer which is used to roughly forecast the upcoming weather with a series of animated weather icons.

 The accuracy of the forecast is 70-75%, according to the manufacturer, and this seems to line up with actual experience.
-It does need 3-4 weeks of learning in order to reach a stable state.
+It does need 3-4 weeks of learning to reach a stable state.

 During that time it is recording historical information about the barometric pressure in your own yard in order to understand your environment and use that information in its prediction model.